 That's just a few of the main areas, there are many other surf spots in Portugal to explore, and of course there are the islands or Azores and Madeira too.

-Portugal Wetsuit Guide & WeatherSurfing Portugal down South in the Algarve means lovely warm 21°C water in the summer, dropping to only 15°C in Winter.
+Portugal Wetsuit Guide & WeatherSurfing Portugal southern coast, along the Algarve, means lovely warm 21°C water in the summer, dropping to only 15°C in Winter.
 This allows for Shorts & Bikini or just a shortie wetsuit for July, August & September.
 For the rest of the year you just need a light 3/2 suit.
 The area gets very little rain, expect 30°C in the summer and t-shirt winters with temperatures ranging from 15°C to 22°C.

 Central & Northern Portugal have amazing hot summers, 25°C to 32°C. It's hard to do anything but surf and sit on the beach!.
 The evenings can drop to 15°C because of the proximity to the coastline and the Atlantic breeze.
 Winter can get surprisingly cold, with not as much cloud cover the nights can drop to 8°C in December/January.
 Water temperature is 18°C in the summer and drops to 14°C in winter.
 Up North towards Porto is 1°C or 2°C lower.

 For a more detailed look at when & where to surf in Portugal for your surf level use our Surf Trip Finder.
 Then browse each destination to discover the best selection & lowest prices.
 We have a great choice of Portugal surf camps, self catering accommodation & surf lessons in Portugal's best surf towns.
 Book your surf holiday online now!